 - Fee assured

-- Verified this account
+- Verified account

-Clinical services provided:
+Clinical Services provided:

-Hearing aid prescription for children (0-16 years) and adults
+•Hearing aid prescription for children and adults

-Tinnitus assessment, information and advice
+•Tinnitus assessment, information and advice

 Areas of interest